-A modal window will provide much better user experience than a new page.
-In this tutorial, we are going to load dynamic content for a jQuery modal via an AJAX request.
-Taking a user to a new page is a complete distraction of what user is doing a currently.
+A modal window will provide a much better user experience than a new page.
+This tutorial will load dynamic content for a jQuery modal via an AJAX request.
+Taking a user to a new page is a complete distraction from what the user is doing currently.

-In comparison to that, showing a modal window in the current page itself with dynamic content will help the user to stay in the context.
+In comparison, showing a modal window on the current page with dynamic content will help the user stay in the context.

 I have added an example for loading dynamic content by requesting a PHP file via an AJAX call.
 In this PHP file, I have declared a content array containing the dynamic data to be loaded to the jQuery modal window.

-The modal dialog will be shown with the use of jQuery UI library functions.
+The modal dialog will be shown using jQuery UI library functions.
 In a previous tutorial, we have seen how to initialize and open jQuery modal dialog with static content.

-If you are a beginner then, you should start with learning about loading dynamic content using jQuery via AJAX.
-You may be also interested in auto load refresh a div using jQuery.
+As a beginner, you should learn about loading dynamic content using jQuery via AJAX.
+You may also be interested in auto load refresh a div using jQuery.

-The jQuery load() function is used by passing the PHP file path to get the dynamic content.
+The jQuery load() function passes the PHP file path to get the dynamic content.
 This function loads the dynamic content to the target DIV element after getting the AJAX response successfully.

-Then the target DIV element will be shown as a jQuery dialog window by initializing dialog with the required options.
-In this example, I set the modal option as true and also set the height and width of the modal window.
+Then the target DIV element will be shown as a jQuery dialog window by initializing the dialog with the required options.
+In this example, I set the modal option as accurate and the height and width of the modal window.

 The following HTML code shows the HTML button elements that trigger the modal dialog.
 This code has a target DIV element to load dynamic data and open it in a modal window using the jQuery dialog() function.